Aditi-Singla/Data-Mining/Assignment 1 - FP Trees/Readme.md

 ![log](graphs/log.png)

 Clearly the running time for a priori rises exponentially as the support threshold is reduced, whereas for fp-tree the running time is more or less linearly increasing.
+This difference can be attributed to the fact that

+* At lower support thresholds, there is a greater chance to get *larger* frequent item sets.
+In case of a priori, this means that the database will be read a proportionate number of times, as opposed to a constant two for fp-tree, leading to greater increase in time for the former